Ren0k/Project-Atmospheric-Drag/README.md

 You might find that some parts have multiple cubes.
 This is due different part variants or different part states.

 **IMPORTANT NOTE**
-You might think, looking at the image, that the right (XP) and left (XN) sides are reversed.
+You might think, looking at the image, that the X+ (XP) and X- (XN) sides are reversed.
 This is not the case.
+In fact, ZP (Z+) and ZN (Z-) are reversed, to make the Z+ (ZP) node on the bottom, and the Z- (ZN) node on the top.
+That is why the ZN side is called the top side, and the ZP node is called the bottom side.
-In fact, top and bottom are reversed, and the image you look at is upside down.
+The image you look at is actually upside down.
+You might say that right and left are reversed, but that does not seem to be true.
-This was the only solution to line up the partGUI 'drag vectors' with the calculated drag vectors.
+The only solution to line up the partGUI 'drag vectors' with the calculated drag vectors was to reverse up and down.
-When you spawn a part in the VAB/SPH, it actually spawns upside down with the top (ZN) node on the bottom.
+When you spawn a part in the VAB/SPH, it actually spawns upside down with the ZP node on the bottom and the right XP node on the right.
-If this is still confusing, just remember that ZN corresponds with the top section.
+Another way of looking at it is to remember that the Top node corresponds to ZN (Z-) and the bottom node corresponds to ZP (Z+).

 ![dragcube1](https://lh6.googleusercontent.com/wYG-GLOLnBKE3vilulRY9uhMRN3eosBdO8aCY_KvxkmdhSnmbStaiOgJgaH2ebMiC3rM6ilk4g_BSDtyn7AYACO3jeAqu5zEDtfx8NBJ4luhXiZ9X7QpiC79aaveVJ_oHFtFaQsY)